ICTU/quality-time/README.md

 [![Updates](https://pyup.io/repos/github/ICTU/quality-time/shield.svg)](https://pyup.io/repos/github/ICTU/quality-time/)

 Quality report software for software development and maintenance.
 Alpha-stage currently.
-At the moment, a REST API for collecting measurements from data sources is under construction.
+At the moment, a simple API for collecting measurements from data sources is under construction.

 ## Table of contents